I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Booming Bottled-Water Market

 People are shunning tap water in droves.
 For several years, sales of bottled water have been growing by nine-to-10 percent annually.
 The industry sold 437 billion litres of bottled water in 2017 worth $238 billion.
-Marketresearch.com says the value of sales will rise to $350 billion by 2021.
+Marketresearch.com says the value of sales will rise to $350 billion in 2021.

 Premium bottled water is rising faster than the ordinary stuff.
 This is the water that claims to have a unique provenance or to be high in minerals that confer health benefits.

 There’s Kona Deepwater from Hawaii that “comes from 3,000 feet below the surface, where, cold, pressure, and natural minerals combine to create naturally pure and remarkably refreshing water.”
 It is actually seawater that has to be desalinated and costs about $2.25 a litre.

 Fiji Water comes in at about the same price point.
 It is allegedly “Slowly filtered by volcanic rock [so that] it gathers minerals and electrolytes that create Fiji’s soft, smooth taste.”
 The company behind the product modestly claims it to be “Earth’s finest water®, bottled at the source, untouched by man.”

 - One of the nations with poor access to clean, reliable water is Fiji, where more than half the country’s population lacks water that is safe to drink.
 Nobody knows for sure how much Fiji Water ships out of the country each year but it’s probably around 200 million litres.

 - The water tasting competition is held in West Virginia.
 Ironically, the state’s legislature passed a bill in March 2019 that loosened regulations on the chemicals industrial companies can release into rivers and streams.